Cardiovascular Study Guide for the CCRN

 Acute Peripheral Vascular Insufficiency

 Acute peripheral vascular insufficiency is the event in which a peripheral blood vessel is blocked by either plaque occlusion or emboli.
 Systemic atherosclerosis causes significant narrowing of arteries distal to the arch of the aorta.
-The most common symptom of peripheral vascular disease is intermittent claudication.
+The most common symptom of peripheral vascular disease is intermittent claudication, which is muscle pain when one is active, but it stops at rest.
 The blockage may occur in the arterial or venous vessels.

 Arterial insufficiency will manifest as intermittent claudication to severe and constant pain.
 Pulses may be weak or absent.
-Skin turgor and color will be decreased and the patient will have thickened nails.
+Skin turgor and color will be decreased, the patient will have thickened nails, and loss of hair on the lower extremities.
 Necrotic ulcers may be present, especially in the lower extremities or feet.
 A majority of arterial occlusions are due to atherosclerosis.

 Arterial/Venous Occlusion

 When assessing for vascular occlusion, the nurse will monitor for the 6 Ps.
-These are: pain (excruciating not relieved), pulselessness, poikilothermia (inability to regulate body temperature), paresthesias, pallor, and paralysis (late sign).
+These are: pain (excruciating; not relieved), pulselessness, poikilothermia (inability to regulate body temperature), paresthesias, pallor, and paralysis (late sign).
 Diagnosis can be confirmed with ultrasound, angiography, and physical exam.
-Common blood work completed includes coagulation studies, CBC, BMP, and creatinine phosphokinase (CK).
-The goal of therapy is to reestablish blood flow and remove (or manage) the clot.
+Common blood work includes coagulation studies, CBC, BMP, and creatinine phosphokinase (CPK).
+The goal of therapy is to reestablish blood flow and includes angioplasty, stents, and bypass grafts.

 Acute Venous Thromboembolism

 The most common acute venous thromboembolisms are deep vein thrombosis (DVT) and pulmonary embolism (PE).
+All patients at risk for or who have a DVT are at greater risk for a PE.
+This is because a clot in the extremities can break off and travel through the circulatory system to the pulmonary artery.
+A PE is a life-threatening emergency.
 Risk for these embolism formations is significantly increased after invasive procedures and with decreased mobility and inflammation.
 Virchow’s triad includes the risk factors of blood stasis, injury to endothelium, and hypercoagulability.

 Symptoms

-Patients with acute venous thromboembolism may complain of continuous aching or throbbing in the affected extremity, positive Homan’s sign (pain in calf when foot is dorsiflexed), unilateral erythema and edema, dilation of vessels, and cyanosis (PE).
+Patients with deep vein thrombosis may complain of continuous aching or throbbing in the affected extremity, positive Homan’s sign (pain in the calf when the foot is dorsiflexed), unilateral erythema and edema, and the dilation of vessels.
+Signs of a pulmonary embolism include chest pain, shortness of breath, apprehension or a feeling of impending doom, cough, and cyanosis.

 Diagnosis and Treatment